swerizwan/verhmm/README.md

 # About Project

 Vocal expressions reflect emotional states, vital for mental health monitoring.
-Existing techniques struggle with accuracy.
-We propose a neural network to untangle emotions in voices, creating 3D facial animations.
-Our approach surpasses baseline methods, offering improved emotional recognition.
-This advancement is crucial for enhancing mental health analysis and support.
+Previous methods have difficulty precisely discerning emotions and contents conveyed through speech.
+Our solution introduces a neural network that disentangles various emotions from voice signals, facilitating the generation of 3D facial expressions.

 # Workflow